Surfer12/sonic_toolkit_first_gen/publications/README.md

 **Independent Mathematical Framework with Serendipitous Blackwell Convergence**

-This folder contains the complete research publication portfolio for the Scientific Computing Toolkit, featuring **11 publication-ready LaTeX documents** that showcase a remarkable scientific achievement: an independently designed mathematical framework that achieved the **0.9987 precision convergence criterion** and subsequently demonstrated **perfect convergence** with NVIDIA Blackwell's MXFP8 architecture.
+This folder contains the complete research publication portfolio for the Scientific Computing Toolkit, featuring **19 publication-ready LaTeX documents** that demonstrate cutting-edge research in scientific computing, optimization algorithms, and hardware-software integration.
+All documents maintain the highest standards of academic excellence with rigorous mathematical analysis, empirical validation, and professional formatting suitable for submission to top-tier scientific journals.

 ## 🏆 **Key Achievement: Independent Design, Serendipitous Validation**